Gabriele-Cutrona/Gabriele-Cutrona/README.md

 I'm **Gabriele Cutrona**, an Italian 🇮🇹 nerdy student in love with computers and entertainment

-I've loved computers since when I was around eight.<br />
+I've loved computers since... forever.
+Since when I was a literal child<br>
 (literally before discovering them my life was miserable I didn't know what to do all day)

+I used windows (my first OS was 7), but for years (since 2019/2020) I've been daily driving Linux, and I can't switch back.

-I started with windows 7 on a laptop, various versions of Windows, but then (around 2019/2020) I switched to linux, I tried A LOT of distros and then I settled with [Arch Linux](https://archlinux.org) (BTW) in 2021.
+I tried A LOT of distros and then I settled with [Arch](https://archlinux.org) (BTW).
 I'm always open to trying new things but for now nothing else has satisfied me

 I used KDE Plasma for a long time, and it is still my favorite DE, but years ago I switched to using wayland compositors, first [Hyprland](https://hypr.land), but more recently I'm using [Niri](https://github.com/niri-wm/niri).

 I maintain a repo of my dotfiles [here](https://github.com/Gabriele-Cutrona/.dotfiles) (niri, neovim, zsh, etc...)

-#### About me
+### About me

 I love anime/manga, shows/movies, books/comics, programming and videogames.
 The end, that's 90% of what I do all day.
 And It's awesome.